To protect our patients, visitors and staff from COVID-19, Roswell Park is limiting visitors in both the hospital and ambulatory/outpatient areas.

 Inpatient Visitor Guidelines

-The details below outline the guidelines for patients and their visitors participating in the program for the protection of our providers, staff, patients and visitors — a priority we have diligently maintained throughout the pandemic through strict and prudent safety protocols.
+The details below outline the guidelines for patients and their visitors for the protection of our providers, staff, patients and visitors — a priority we have diligently maintained throughout the pandemic through strict and prudent safety protocols.

-Inpatients will be allowed to designate two visitors.
-Patients on 5 North and 5 East are limited to one designated visitor.
-Only one of these visitors may visit per day, and only during visiting hours:
+Inpatients are allowed to designate two visitors for the duration of their hospital admission.
+Only one of the designated visitors may visit per day, and only during visiting hours:

 Who Can Visit?